lb50019/Arduino/SoundWave/Hand Tracking/README.md

      	cv2.imshow("Screen", img)
 	cv2.waitKey(1)
 ```
-To make this code accessible, this simple snippets needs to be written in a form of a class.
+To make this algorithm available for other programs, this simple snippet needs to be written in a form of a class.
 After proper rearrangement, the code now looks like this:

 ```python